Daily reflection:

 Weekly summary and competencies:

-Competency 1.3.1: collect primary data using appropriate research methods
+Competency 1.3.1: Collect primary data using appropriate research methods

 Competency 2.3.2: Incorporate culturally and linguistically appropriate materials